Swipe left on fear.

 Take the Syllabus Challenge

 Ready to make some major upgrades to your equity and inclusion approach?
 My Syllabus Challenge helps you take your syllabus and course to the next level for inclusive practices and increasing sense of belonging.
 The first cues of welcome and affirmation come from your syllabus.
-Why not make the most of this central document to get marginalized and under-represented students off the to best possible start in your course?
-Sign up for my newsletter updates and get your FREE Syllabus Challenge.
-You can get started today!
+Why not make the most of this central document to get marginalized and underrepresented students off to the to best possible start in your course?
+Grab your FREE Syllabus Challenge toolkit and get started today!

 Teaching Handout– to teach students about the theory of intersectionality and the matrix of domination.
 Includes images and games to help students better understand such an abstract concept (final project by Angela MIller).Download